gvwilson/thirdbit/src/fiction/santas/index.md

 and to Finner's absolute dumbfoundment[^dumbfoundment] drew a slender silver rapier.
 "Hold this," she ordered,
-handing the remaining cane-y bit of the cane to Finner, and then everything went a little bit nuts.
+handing the bit that didn't have sharp edges to Finner, and then everything went a little bit nuts.

 [^dumbfoundment]: Yes, that really is a word.